• Skip to primary navigation

 adding the broccoli to the air fryer.

-Simple to Add the Tray
+Simple to add the tray

-Step One: Cut the broccoli into bite-sized florets and put them in a bowl.
+👉Step 1: Cut the broccoli into bite-sized florets and put them in a bowl.

-Step Two: Spray a very light coating of olive oil on top of florets.
+👉Step 2: Spray a very light coating of olive oil on top of florets.
 Sprinkle with salt and pepper.
 If you plan on using garlic, toss some in now.

-Step Three: Lay broccoli on a tray or in a basket with room in between so they get crispy from the air flow.
+👉Step 3: Lay broccoli on a tray or in a basket with room in between so they get crispy from the air flow.

 Serve and enjoy!